 Try to Avoid:

 - Sick or recently sick people.
-While two may be better than one in many instances, this is not one of those times.
+While two may be better than one in many instances, this isn’t one of those times.
 It’s best to keep a friendly distance and wash your hands after interacting with other people.

 - Touching your eyes, nose and mouth.
 The more you touch your face, the higher potential for germs to get into your system.
 Remember to use hand sanitizer often.